kgfitzgerald/APU_MATH250_website/content/syllabus/index.md

 Much of the course design, activities, and assessments are adapted from Mine Çetinkaya-Rundel’s [Data Science in a Box](https://datasciencebox.org/index.html) curriculum and Duke University’s open source [Introduction to Data Science](https://www.introds.org) course under the Creative Commons Attribution Share Alike 4.0 International.

 Modern data analysis is inherently tied to coding and computational tools, and coding is learned by doing.
 To facilitate this type of learning, this course utilizes a flipped learning design.
 Each week, you will watch a series of lecture videos and complete a preparation quiz before class.
-Then class-time will be dedicated to hands-on application exercises and group lab assignments.
+Then classtime will be dedicated to hands-on application exercises and group lab assignments.
 The activities and assessments follow a prepare, practice, perform format and are designed to help you develop the foundational skills of a modern data scientist.

 -   **Prepare**: Includes lecture videos and optional readings to introduce new concepts and a short quiz ensure a basic comprehension of the material.
 The goal is to help you prepare for the in-class activities.
 -   **Practice**: Includes in-class application exercises where you will begin to apply the concepts and methods introduced in the lecture videos.
 The activities will be graded for completion, as they are designed for you to gain experience with the statistical and computing techniques before working on graded assignments.